M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If itemcount > 0 And Not BlockItemcount Then
 If item >= 0 And item < itemcount Then
     With mList(item)
-        ListRadio = .Flags And fradiobutton
+        ListRadio = .flags And fradiobutton
     End With
 End If
 End If